1. The EB2 National Interest Waiver Application for Alien of Exceptional Ability or Advanced Degree Professional

 You can submit evidence to establish that your past record justifies projections of further benefit to the nation.
 Your evidence should show that you have influenced the field by acquiring the necessary knowledge or exceptional skills.
 You should establish that you have a past record of specific prior achievement with some degree of influence on the field as a whole.

-9. Detailed Analysis of How to Meet the Prong Test Three for National Interest Waiver Petition
+9. Detailed Analysis of How to Meet the Third Prong Test for National Interest Waiver Petition

 The third prong of EB2 National Interest Waiver petition is the difficult requirement to satisfy.
 It is also the key requirement for an successful National Interest Waiver petition approval.
 The petitioner needs to prove that the benefit of the alien's work outweighs the national interest of protecting U.S. workers in the DOL's Labor Certification process.